rpdelaney/l4d2-tourney-rules/rules.md

 Modifying “tank music” including altering the volume

 ######6.2.5
 Modifying or removing the blue tint while spawning special infected in “ghost mode”

 ######6.2.6
 Modifying or removing the red tint while spawned as special infected or tank

 ######6.2.7
-In-game configuration files and scripts that do not exploit “cheat” cvars, as noted on the official List of cvars, and do not circumvent cvars blocked by the competitive configuration (e.g.  mat_hdr)
+In-game configuration files and scripts that do not exploit “cheat” cvars, as noted on the official List of cvars, and do not circumvent cvars blocked by the competitive configuration (e.g.  mat_hdr).
+The wait command is allowed.

 ######6.2.8
 Command-line arguments that do not exploit nor allow the player to exploit “cheat” cvars

 ######6.2.9
 Any configuration setting that can be altered using the standard in-game menu options or legal console variables

 #####6.3 Forbidden modifications